 A major drawback of this process is that your inventory is outdated by the time you’ve finished compiling your list.
 MarketMuse takes a different approach and automates your inventory and content audit processes.
 It collects and organizes your pages for you, analyzes them, and makes them easily accessible.

 Conduct a Content Audit

-The first step to the content audit process is to identify metrics by which you will analyze your content pieces.
+The first step to the content audit process is to identify metrics by which you’ll analyze your content pieces.
 Deciding on which metrics to target will depend on your overarching business goals.
 As such, metrics vary from company to company.
 Still, you can use a content audit tool to give you an idea of where to start.
 For example, Google Analytics is a popular tool for many content strategists, as it can track and present some of the most commonly collected metrics on a continuous basis.

 Define your metrics

 If you’d prefer to take a more hands-on approach, you can utilize and track some or all of the metrics below:

 - Number of page views.
 Tracking your page views tells you how much traffic each piece of content is getting.
 You can break this down even further by comparing paid vs. organic traffic.
 Organic traffic gives you a competitive advantage, so old content pages that rely on paid traffic will not be as valuable.

 - Bounce rate.
 Examining your bounce rate will tell you how many visitors are staying and how many are leaving after visiting just one page.
 If a page has a high bounce rate, chances are there’s a factor or two that’s causing visitors to seek their query elsewhere.